 How does seaweed reproduce?

 Seaweed can reproduce sexually or asexually.
 This means that some types create male and female cells that join together to produce a new organism – or small spores leave the parent and establish themselves in a new location and grow into individual plants.

-- Japanese cuisine as it’s full of minerals, vitamins, and fibre
+Japanese cuisine as it’s full of minerals, vitamins, and fibers

 Seaweed on the Beaches in Playa del Carmen

 Beaches in Playa del Carmen normally get less seaweed – and tractors with rotating tines will remove any excess to keep the beaches beautiful for you.